 The Porbeagle Shark is much more tolerant of cold water than the Blue Shark.
 In fact the British record fish of 507lb was caught off Dunnet Head in the far north of Scotland.

-They are known to venture close inshore in some parts, but they're more frequently found tide races, reefs and rocky outcrops - especially if deep water is close by.
+They are known to venture close inshore in some parts, but they're more frequently found around tide races, reefs and rocky outcrops - especially if deep water is close by.

-Porbeagle Shark will eat almost any fish that swims, but herring and mackerel are probably at the top of its hit list.
+Porbeagle Shark will eat almost any fish that swims, but herring and mackerel are probably at the top of its personal hit list.

 Mako Shark

 For many shark anglers, the Mako is the king of sharks.
 Hook one of these and you've got a real battle on your hands.
-A Mako Shark has much more power and stamina than a Blue or Porbeagle of similar size, and will to spectacular heights in its attempt to regain its freedom.
+A Mako Shark has much more power and stamina than a Blue or Porbeagle of similar size, and will leap to spectacular heights in its attempt to regain its freedom.

 They're a true pelagic fish of the open ocean, where they feed predominantly on mackerel, bonito and herring in the upper levels.
 Mako Shark grow to a huge size - the world record being over 1,000lb - and are ferocious predators.
 Distinctly uncuddly and definitely not one to go swimming with!